Welcome from Professor Aideen Sullivan, Head of Department of Anatomy and Neuroscience

-This is a landmark time in the Department’s history as it has recently moved to its new teaching and research facilities in the Western Gateway Building.
+In 2011, the Department reached a landmark in its history, when it moved to new teaching and research facilities in the Western Gateway Building.
 The new teaching lab is named the Anatomy FLAME laboratory, with FLAME being acronymic for Facility for Learning Anatomy, Morphology & Embryology.
-This new state of the art facility offers huge potential for further development of teaching and research in the Department.
-Moreover, changes in medical education and advances in Medical Imaging are changing the landscape of how Anatomy is taught in professional programmes.
+This state-of-the art facility offers huge potential for the development of teaching and research in the Department.
+Moreover, changes in medical education and advances in medical imaging have changed the landscape of how Anatomy is taught in professional programmes.

-New research facilities are also coming online in the Western Gateway Building which coupled with the development of the PRTLI-V funded Neuroscience Hub in the same building (expected to open in early 2012) ensure that the Department is able to make significant research advances in the Neurosciences.
-The mysteries of how the brain develops, functions and malfunctions are among the most challenging and fascinating in modern medicine where new techniques at the molecular and cellular level are opening up exciting avenues for scientific pursuit, and the Department is excellently poised to keep abreast of such advances.
+New research facilities, including the PRTLIV-funded Neuroscience Hub, ensure that the Department is continuing to make significant research advances in the Neurosciences.
+The mysteries of how the brain develops, functions and malfunctions are among the most challenging and fascinating in modern medicine.
+New techniques at the molecular, cellular and systems levels have open up exciting avenues for scientific pursuit, and the Department is excellently poised to keep abreast of such advances.

-From a research perspective the Dept. of Anatomy at UCC has a long-standing focus on Neuroscience research.
+In terms of research activities, the Department has a long-standing focus on Neuroscience research.
 In 2010, it was renamed the Department of Anatomy and Neuroscience, to reflect the research emphasis therein.
-Its expansion and move to the new teaching and research facilities in the Western Gateway Building aligned with plans to continue to develop an internationally recognised research unit in the neurosciences to advance knowledge, and to educate both students and society of the mechanisms and potential treatments for brain disorders.
+Its expansion and move to the new teaching and research facilities in the Western Gateway Building aligned with plans to continue to develop an internationally-recognised research unit in the neurosciences, with a goal to advance knowledge, and to educate both students and society on the mechanisms of, and potential treatments for, brain disorders.

-We also offer you first class opportunities for postgraduate study and research and continuing professional development.
-Our aim is to provide doctors, health professionals and scientists of the future with a world class, student-centred education, based on current knowledge, informed by research and with an awareness of societal needs.
+We also offer first class opportunities for postgraduate study and research, as well as continuing professional development.
+The Department aims to provide doctors, scientists and health professionals of the future with a world-class, student-centred education, based on current knowledge, informed by research and with an awareness of societal needs.